khainb/khainb.github.io/_pages/about.md

 [comment]: <> (and I am a visiting student at [Statistical Information Lab]&#40;https://odin.mdacc.tmc.edu/~wwang7/people.html&#41; at [The University of Texas MD Anderson Cancer Center]&#40;https://www.mdanderson.org/&#41;. )

-**Research:** My research focuses on both fundamental problems and applied problems in probabilistic machine learning, deep learning, and statistics.
+**Research:** My research focuses on both fundamental problems and applied problems in statistics, statistical machine learning, and deep learning.

 ***1. Computational Optimal Transport.*** My research makes [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) scalable for statistical inference (with low time complexity, space complexity, and sample complexity) through a random projection approach known as sliced optimal transport (SOT).
 My work focuses on four key sub-domains of SOT: Monte Carlo methods, the generalized Radon transform, the weighted Radon transform, and nonparametric estimation.
 In addition, I contribute to variational problems in SOT, such as the sliced Wasserstein barycenter and sliced Wasserstein kernels.
-Finally, I broaden the applications of SOT across machine learning, statistics, and computer graphics/vision.
+Finally, I broaden the applications of SOT across machine learning, statistics, and computer graphics and vision.
 I  wrote a monograph on [SOT](https://arxiv.org/pdf/2508.12519), providing a synthesized introduction to the topic.

 ***2. Efficiency, Scalability, Interpretability, and Trustworthiness of Machine Learning.*** My research enhances the performance of 3D vision models, speeds up the training of generative models, adapts prediction models to new unseen domains, explains multimodal transferable representation, and ensures fairness and robustness in learning processes.